 This decline appears to be continuing.
-The 2010-16 records, mapped here, are few and widely scattered.
+The 2010-17 records, mapped here, are few and widely scattered.
 Tellingly, none of these represents a clear survival of former cornfield populations on sandy or light soils.
-The best status is at Burham in 2015, found by Doug Grant and Sue Poyser growing on chalky soil disturbed by road construction in an area which has generally carried a range of arable weeds.
-Seed-bank status might also apply to a 2016 sighting by Colin Osborne of several plants on a freshly made earth mound by a farm road at St Nicholas at Wade.
+A find at Burham in 2015 by Doug Grant and Sue Poyser growing on chalky soil disturbed by road construction in an area which has generally carried a range of arable weeds at first seemed promising; but subsequent evidence of wildflower seed mix sowing has obscured the seed-bank status of plants appearing in this area.
+Seed-bank status might, however, apply to a 2016 sighting by Colin Osborne of several plants on a freshly made earth mound by a farm road at St Nicholas at Wade.